jhumelsine/jhumelsine.github.io/_posts/2024-02-01-proxy-design-pattern.md

 I mostly include Proxy with the Composable patterns since it’s a steppingstone toward the concept of composability and flexibility that we’ll eventually see.

-Here is my UML Class Diagram rendition of the Gang of Four (GoF) provided in their Design Pattern book:
+Here is my UML Class Diagram rendition of the Gang of Four (GoF) diagram provided in their Design Pattern book:
 * The Proxy Design Pattern is an extension of the [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html).
 The only addition is the delegation from `Proxy` to `ConcreteFeature`.
 * `ConcreteFeature` represents the resource intensive class.
 * `Proxy` is the administrative wrapper.
 It delegates most functionality to `ConcreteFeature`, but it performs additional functions, often administrative, before and/or after the delegation.